 Another key decision during the design process was to opt for a double-walled construction, as opposed to single, due to multiple advantages.
 Not only is the temperature of contents maintained for longer, but this temperature is not transferred to the outside wall.
 In the case of hot contents this enables the bottle to be carried – with single wall bottles hot liquids can make it too hot to touch – whilst if the contents is cold, condensation doesn’t form on the outside.

-Putting the Red Original Drinks Bottle to the Test
+Putting the Red Original Insulated Water Bottle to the Test

-So how does our drinks bottle compare to other insulated drinks bottles on the market?
+So how does our insulated water bottle compare to other water bottles on the market?
 To test this, we put it up against some of its competitors in both cold and hot water tests:

 Cold Water Test (room temperature: 22 degrees)